odd13/IPChange/README.md

 6. Run <code>rails server</code>
 7. Access the running app in a browser at http://localhost:3000

+## Second Configure the database
+1. Change to the directory of the application <code>cd IPChange</code>
+2. Make sure you have created the database, for the purpose of this demonstration I have kept the dastabase simple as a SQLite3 database. <code>rake db:create db:migrate</code>
+3. Change to the scripts directory <code>cd scripts</code>
+4. Run the test script <code>ruby test_db_connection.rb</code> output: <code>Test successful, I can connect to the database</code>

-## Second to create the cronjobs with the scripts
+## Third to create the cronjobs with the scripts
 1. Change to the application directoy <code>cd IPChange</code>
 2. Change to the scripts directory <code>cd scripts</code>
-3. For this step you will need to crontab to have the listed script run on a time you require;
+3. For this step you will need to edit crontab to have the listed script run on a time you require;
-  <code></code>
+  <code>sudo crontab -e</code> and add the following: <code>5 * * * * /home//<yourusername/>/IPChange/scripts/update_iptables.sh</code>

+<code>update_iptables.sh</code> will now run every 5 minutes:
+ * check for new user IP address added to the database.
+ * Remove old iptabvle chain entries
+ * Add's those new to the iptables chain.